top of page

 Frequently asked questions

-No. All Zoom sessions are completely optional.
 Your child can complete every course entirely self-paced using the pre-recorded lessons, worksheets and activities.
-Zooms are there for families who enjoy extra support or want to explore topics together.

 Your child can start at any time of the year and complete the course fully self-directed.